BlockScope/plugins-for-blobs/README.md

 ## Goals

-* Use the unit quasiquoter with the `thoralf-plugin` and get it to pass all of the units tests of the `uom-plugin`.
-* Identify, refactor and extract commonality in both unit plugins.
+✅&nbsp;&nbsp;Identify, refactor and extract commonality in both unit plugins.
+✅&nbsp;&nbsp;Use the unit quasiquoter with the `thoralf-plugin`.
+❌&nbsp;&nbsp;Pass all of the units tests of the `uom-plugin` with the `thoralf-plugin`.

 ## Progress